Amit Segal: Exposés and investigations

-Among his exposés as a journalist: the Agraksko affair; Parshat Yehiel Hazan ("The Brain Affair"); The publication of recordings from the IDF communications network in which the soldier Udi Goldwasser was heard minutes before his abduction and the complaints against "Labor Party" candidate Uri Sagi.
+Among his exposés as a journalist: the Agraksko affair; Parshat Yehiel Hazan ("The Brain Affair"); The publication of recordings from the IDF communications network in which the soldier Udi Goldwasser was heard minutes before his abduction and the complaints against Labor Party candidate Uri Sagi.

-In 2008, following a request he submitted together with the Freedom of Information Movement against the Knesset, the District Court of Jerusalem ordered the Knesset to publish films from the security cameras, in which Likud MK Yehiel Hazan and Minister Sofa Landaver are seen committing criminal offenses.
+In 2008, following a request he submitted together with the Freedom of Information Movement against the Knesset, the District Court of Jerusalem ordered the Knesset to publish films from the security cameras, in which Likud MK Yehiel Hazan and Minister Sofa Landver are seen committing criminal offenses.

 In 2012 he published an investigation into the lifestyle of Tourism Minister Stas Misezhnikov, in which security guards testified that the minister used to get drunk almost every night, to be absent from government meetings, including the approval of the Shalit deal, and to compromise his security.
 The investigation was mentioned in the media as the main reason Misezhnikov was not included in the Yisrael Beiteinu list for the 19th Knesset.

-In December 2014 Segal revealed tapes from 2008 in which Shas leader Rabbi Ovadia Yosef was seen harshly attacking party chairman Aryeh Deri.
+In December 2014 Segal revealed tapes from 2008 in which Shas leader Rabbi Ovadia Yosef (1920–2013) was seen harshly attacking party chairman Aryeh Deri.
 Following the revelation of the recordings, Deri resigned from the Knesset and from the leadership of the party.
 The disclosure occurred during the election campaign in which former Shas chairman Eli Yishai contested, which was considered a personal contest between him and Deri.
 Deri returned to the role of chairman after two weeks.

-In November 2017 he published an investigation that dealt with then Israel's ambassador to the UN, Danny Danon, which contained evidence that raised suspicions about the appointment of dozens of Likud activists to positions in the Zionist Council in exchange for political support for Danon in the Likud primaries.
+In November 2017 he published an investigation that dealt with then Israel's ambassador to the UN, Danny Danon, which contained evidence that raised suspicions about the appointmentment of dozens of Likud activists to positions in the Zionist Council in exchange for political support for Danon in the Likud primaries.

-In March 2019 Segal published that Iran had hacked into the cell phone of "Blue and White" chairman Benny Gantz and extracted its contents, and that the Shin Bet had informed Gantz about the matter in a secret meeting during the election campaign.
+In March 2019 Segal published that Iran had hacked into the cell phone of Blue and White chairman Benny Gantz and extracted its contents, and that the Shin Bet had informed Gantz about the matter in a secret meeting during the election campaign.

-On May 30, 2019 on the eve of the dissolution of the 21st Knesset, Segal revealed that Israeli Labor Party leader Avi Gabai and Tal Russo intended to join the government led by Benjamin Netanyahu.
+On May 30, 2019, on the eve of the dissolution of the 21st Knesset, Segal revealed that Israeli Labor Party leader Avi Gabai and Tal Russo intended to join the government led by Benjamin Netanyahu.
 Segal's exposure prevented the progress of the move.

-In December 2019 a series he wrote, "Days of Benjamin", dealing with Benjamin Netanyahu, was broadcast.
+In December 2019 a series he wrote, Days of Benjamin, dealing with Netanyahu, was broadcast.

 4 days before the elections to the 23rd Knesset, Segal together with Dafna Liel published a secret recording of Benny Gantz's senior advisor Israel Bacher, in which he said that Gantz does not have the courage to attack Iran and that he is a danger to Israel.

 Written work

-In July 2021 Segal began pre-selling his first book, "The Story of Israeli Politics", which was self-published.
+In July 2021 Segal began pre-selling his first book, The Story of Israeli Politics, which was self-published.
 According to sources in the industry, about ten thousand books were sold in the first forty-eight hours.
-His book was illustrated by the chief cartoonist of Haaretz newspaper, Amos Biderman.
+His book was illustrated by the chief cartoonist for Haaretz, Amos Biderman.